NaokiS28/GenV/doc/compile.md

-# Compiling UXDX
+# Compiling GenV
-This guide briefly covers how to compile UXDX in its current form.
+This guide briefly covers how to compile GenV in its current form.

 ## Prerequisites
-* VSCode
+* VS Code/Codium
 * Ninja
 * CMake